-On the other hand, looking out for and avoiding common traps in recovery can be lifesaving, and with a little foresight, it’s simple!
+On the other hand, looking out for and avoiding common traps in recovery can be lifesaving and important for relapse prevention, and with a little foresight, it’s simple!

 If its lasting success you want, remember to avoid these five dangers that even the most serious of AA-goers are vulnerable to in recovery.